millionhz/cplusplus-notes/README.md

 Null terminator `\0` is a character which tells the compiler the point where the string ends.

 For example a `"CS100"` in its array form is `['C', 'S', '1', '0', '0', '\0']`.
 As you can see, a 5 character long string requires an array of size 6.

+> Note: All char pointers declared using `new` keyword have their memory locations filled with `'\0'`.

 ### A function using Null Terminator